Home Blog What is GDPR in India: GDPR vs DPDPA Global Compliance Guide

 • Data Protection Impact Assessments (DPIAs)

-• Appointment of Data Protection Officers (DPOs)
+• Appointment of a Data Protection Officer (DPO) as a formal compliance function

 • Managing the complex web of cross-border transfer mechanisms